pryrt/nppStuff/CommunityForum/FAQ/FindAll-and-MissingPanels.md

-# FAQ Desk: Where are my Find All results? (or other Panel)
+# FAQ: I Cannot Find My Panel!

 Hello, and welcome to the FAQ Desk.

-You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window -- or because one of your other Panels (Project Panels, Folder as Workspace Panel, Document List Panel, Function List Panel, ...) does not appear visible, even though you believe it should be.
+You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window -- or because one of your other Panels (Project Panels, Folder as Workspace Panel, Document List Panel, Function List Panel, or even a Panel belonging to a Plugin...) _should_ be visible, but is not.

 ## Find All results specifics